 This Candidates Quarterfinal was held in Moscow.
 1 The competition was held in order to select a challenger for Boris Spassky, the World Champion.
-Korchnoi qualified for the 10 game match from the Spassky - Korchnoi Candidates Final (1968), and Geller from his shared 2nd place in the Palma de Mallorca Interzonal (1970).
-2 Korchnoi's seconds were Viacheslav Osnos and Gennady Sosonko, and Geller's second was Eduard Gufeld.
-2,3 The arbiter was Vladas Mikenas.
+Korchnoi qualified for the 10-game match as the loser of the Spassky - Korchnoi Candidates Final (1968), and Geller qualified from his shared 2nd place in the Palma de Mallorca Interzonal (1970).
+2 Korchnoi's seconds were Viacheslav Osnos and Gennady Borisovich Sosonko, and Geller's second was Eduard Gufeld.
+2, 3 The arbiter was Vladas Mikenas.
 4

 Moscow, Soviet Union (Russia), 13-31 May 1971 5